Cecil Afrika: Early life

-National sevens team
+National Sevens Team Summary

 Afrika debuted for the South African sevens team during the Dubai leg of the 2009–10 IRB Sevens World Series.
 During the Las Vegas leg of the 2009–10 IRB Sevens World Series he was carried off the field on a stretcher after he was injured during the Plate Final match against Fiji, South Africa won 12–7.
 He was part of the sevens team that took Bronze at the 2010 Commonwealth Games held in Delhi, India in October.

 Afrika missed out on the 2011 Wellington Sevens because of a broken jaw he suffered during the South African leg of the IRB Sevens Series.
 He was the top try and point-scorer for the 2010–11 IRB Sevens World Series; He scored 40 tries throughout the series with a total of 385 points.

-In 2011 he won the IRB International Sevens Player of the Year award.
+In 2011 he won the IRB International Sevens Player of the Year award, pipping the great Tomasi Cama of New Zealand (NZ) who managed 299 points for the same year.

 In 2013, Afrika was included in the squad for the 2013 Rugby World Cup Sevens.

+2010 Commonwealth Games - Delhi

+Afrika was instrumental in the team that represented South Africa Seven in Delhi.
+Helping the team to a third place finish overall.
+These are the games that highlighted the prowess of Africa on the main stage of rugby Sevens.
+From hereon, he was to join the main team for the world series.

+2014 Commonwealth Games - Glasgow

+Cecil was named in this most illustrious team to represent South Africa in their campaign to unseat New Zealand who had never lost a game at all Commonwealth Games since the inception of Sevens at the games in 1998.
+Rugby sevens at the 2014 Commonwealth Games was one of South Africa Sevens best tournaments where they ended up as champions winning GOLD.